Fidel-Leanne/DSA-2-NETWORK-SETUP/README.md

 4. Conclusion:

 In conclusion, the implementation effectively models a star topology network using socket programming concepts while also functioning as a chatroom.
 The central node (server) and peripheral nodes (clients) interact to simulate the communication patterns observed in a star topology network, while the chatroom functionality enables real-time communication between connected clients.

+5 why we would choose huffman encoding

+Efficient Compression:
+It generates variable-length codes that minimize redundancy in the data, leading to optimal compression ratios.

+Fast Processing:
+Huffman encoding and decoding are simple and efficient processes, making it suitable for real-time compression and decompression tasks .

+Lossless Compression:
+Huffman encoding preserves all original data during compression and decompression, ensuring data integrity in our chat rom.

+5.1

+The overall time complexity of the Huffman coding algorithm can be summarized as:

+Building the Huffman Tree: O(n log n)
+Generating Huffman Codes: O(n)
+Compressing a Message: O(m)
+Decompressing a Message: O(m)
+Printing Huffman Codes: O(n)

+Where:
+n is the number of unique characters in the input message. m is the length of the input message.

+The dominant factor in the overall time complexity is building the Huffman tree, which has a time complexity of O(n log n).
+The other operations, such as generating Huffman codes, compressing and decompressing messages, and printing Huffman codes, have linear time complexities .
+Therefore, the overall time complexity of the Huffman coding algorithm is O(n log n) for building the tree, and linear for other operations.

+how to run the code

+First run the serverNode in one terminal then open another terminal to run the ClientNode then open another terminal and run the ClientNode